 - A Christmas Carol is a novella, or short story, written by Charles Dickens and first published in the Christmas of 1843.
 The allegorical tale tells the story of the transformation of the mean-spirited Ebenezer Scrooge through the visits of the spirit of his former business partner and three ghosts over the course of a Christmas Eve night.
 It remains a much-loved traditional Christmas tale.

 Bob Cratchit is employed by Ebenezer Scrooge in his counting house.
 He has only been given a small room to work in, described earlier in Stave 1 as ‘a dismal little cell beyond, a sort of tank‘.
 Scrooge keeps his door open so he can keep an eye on Cratchit.

-Fred, the nephew of Scrooge, has come to visit his uncle on Christmas Eve and invite him to a family dinner.
-Scrooge dismisses the invitation but Fed, a jovial character, pesists in trying to persuade him.
-When he describes the joys of Christmas, Bob Cratchit applauds Fred but soon stops himself, no doubt aware of the distain of his employer.
-He pokes his small fire which we have previosuly learned is so small that it looks like a single piece of coal.
+Fred, the nephew of Scrooge, has come to visit his uncle on Christmas Eve and invites him to a family dinner.
+Scrooge dismisses the invitation but Fed, a jovial character, persists in trying to persuade him.
+When he describes the joys of Christmas, Bob Cratchit applauds Fred but soon stops himself, no doubt aware of the disdain of his employer.
+He pokes his small fire which we have previously learned is so small that it looks like a single piece of coal.
 Scrooge keeps the coal supplies and Cratchit is obviously scared of asking for more fuel from Scrooge so the passage describes the fire as being extinguished.

 “Uncle!” pleaded the nephew.

 “Nephew!” returned the uncle sternly, “keep Christmas in your own way, and let me keep it in mine.”